APsachan/Excel-Sales-Analytics/README.md

     **2.** Conduct a comprehensive comparison between [market performance and sales targets](https://github.com/APsachan/Excel-Sales-Analytics/blob/main/Market%20Performance%20vs%20Target%20Report.pdf)

-- **Purpose of sales analytics:** The purpose of sales analytics is to enable businesses to closely monitor and assess their sales operations and overall performance.
+- **Purpose of Sales Analytics:** The purpose of sales analytics is to enable businesses to closely monitor and assess their sales operations and overall performance.

 - **Importance of analyzing sales data:** Analyzing sales data is of great significance as it helps in recognizing sales trends and keeping a close eye on essential key performance indicators (KPIs).